dnbexperience/eufemia/packages/dnb-design-system-portal/src/pages/uilib/usage.md

 **Get started on using the DNB User Interface Library**

-The UI Lib HTML Elements are isolated, ready to use elements.
+The UI Library HTML Elements are isolated, ready-to-use elements.
 They are self-supporting, and will use the styles they need to display.

 You can use any of the HTML Elements as demonstrated in the documentation.
 Please refer to the demo pages to see [how they should be used](/uilib/components).